elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/how-did-political-and-social-changes-in-the-19th-century-influence-artistic-movements.md

 url: /learn/art-history-and-literature/questions/how-did-political-and-social-changes-in-the-19th-century-influence-artistic-movements
 score: 9.0
 related_article1:
-    id: 168731
+    id: 168733
-    title: What were the major artistic movements of the 19th century, and how did they reflect political and social changes?
+    title: >-
+        What artistic techniques were emphasized in Realism, and how did photography contribute to these techniques?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-were-the-major-artistic-movements-of-the-19th-century-and-how-did-they-reflect-political-and-social-changes
+    url: /learn/art-history-and-literature/questions/what-artistic-techniques-were-emphasized-in-realism-and-how-did-photography-contribute-to-these-techniques
 related_article2:
-    id: 168719
+    id: 168720
-    title: What are the defining features of Romanticism, and how did it react to industrialization?
+    title: >-
+        How did Realism artists reject traditional Academic Painting styles?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-are-the-defining-features-of-romanticism-and-how-did-it-react-to-industrialization
+    url: /learn/art-history-and-literature/questions/how-did-realism-artists-reject-traditional-academic-painting-styles
 related_article3:
-    id: 168721
+    id: 168722
-    title: In what ways did 19th-century art provide social commentary on labor and industrialization?
+    title: >-
+        How did the introduction of photography change the composition and realism in painting?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/in-what-ways-did-19thcentury-art-provide-social-commentary-on-labor-and-industrialization
+    url: /learn/art-history-and-literature/questions/how-did-the-introduction-of-photography-change-the-composition-and-realism-in-painting
 related_article4:
-    id: 168721
+    id: 168735
-    title: In what ways did 19th-century art provide social commentary on labor and industrialization?
+    title: >-
+        What role did women play in art during the 19th century, and how was gender identity explored?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/in-what-ways-did-19thcentury-art-provide-social-commentary-on-labor-and-industrialization
+    url: /learn/art-history-and-literature/questions/what-role-did-women-play-in-art-during-the-19th-century-and-how-was-gender-identity-explored
 related_article5:
-    id: 168720
+    id: 168719
-    title: How did Realism artists reject traditional Academic Painting styles?
+    title: >-
+        What are the defining features of Romanticism, and how did it react to industrialization?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-realism-artists-reject-traditional-academic-painting-styles
+    url: /learn/art-history-and-literature/questions/what-are-the-defining-features-of-romanticism-and-how-did-it-react-to-industrialization
 ---

 &nbsp;